Middle Bass-East Point Airport

 Middle Bass-East Point Airport (FAA LID: 3W9) is a private airport located on Middle Bass Island, Ohio, United States.
 It is owned and operated by East Point Associates, Inc.

 Facilities and aircraft

+Middle Bass-East Point Airport covers an area of 14 acre which contains one runway designated 09/27 with a 2,085 × 67 ft turf pavement.

+There is no fixed-base operator at the airport.